Coupled Adaptable Backward-Forward-Backward Resolvent Splitting Algorithm (CABRA): A Matrix-Parametrized Resolvent Splitting Method for the Sum of Maximal Monotone and Cocoercive Operators Composed with Linear Coupling Operators: Conclusion

 \section{Conclusion}

-This research extends the matrix-parametrized frugal resolvent splitting framework with minimal lifting to include the composition of maximal monotone and cocoercive operators with arbitrary selection operators.
+This research extends the matrix-parametrized (adaptable) forward-backward splitting framework with minimal lifting by developing CABRA, an algorithm which finds a zero in the sum of maximal monotone and cocoercive operators composed with selection operators.
 It also offers a framework for selecting valid matrix parameters, and demonstrates its use for parallelization and potential for preconditioning.
-We present an application of the new algorithm to decentralized stochastic programming.
-We show that CABRA generalizes Algorithm \ref{cab:afb_d_alg}, and outperforms Algorithm \ref{cab:afb_d_alg} experimentally in a case where the selection operators are not the identity.
+We apply CABRA to the continuous relaxation of the multi-stage stochastic weapon target assignment problem, and show that it can be chosen to split over weapons platforms and converges faster than Algorithm \ref{cab:afb_d_alg}, its counterpart which does not account for the structure of the selection operators.

 The CABRA algorithm, and the matrix parameter selection framework, offer a number of promising directions for future research.
 Extending it to include arbitrary linear compositions appears particularly promising.
-We also believe research into optimal preconditioning matrices will prove fruitful, particularly in the space of trade-offs between preconditioning and efficient parallel execution.
+We also believe that further research into optimal preconditioning matrices which balance convergence rate and parallelism will prove fruitful.

 \textbf{Acknowledgements} Both authors acknowledge support from Office of Naval Research awards N0001425WX00069 and N0001425GI01512.